 3. How will this information affect my feelings throughout the pregnancy?

 A low chance (screen negative) result is the most common outcome and those expectant parents are likely to feel reassured.

 Consider…how would I feel if I received an increased chance (screen positive) for one of these conditions?
 Many expectant parents experience anxiety and worry when their test results say that the chance of having a baby with one of these conditions is higher than expected.

-4. If your screening test result says there is an increased chance (screen positive) your baby has Down syndrome, trisomy 18 or open neural tube defect, you will need to decide if you want diagnostic testing.
+4. If your screening test result says there is an increased chance (screen positive) your baby has Down syndrome, trisomy 18 or other chromosome difference, you will need to decide if you want diagnostic testing.
 A screening test can only tell you the chance (probability) that your baby has one of these conditions.
 A diagnostic test can tell you for sure whether or not your baby does have the condition.
 Prenatal diagnostic testing for Down syndrome or trisomy 18 consists of amniocentesis or chorionic villus sampling (CVS).
-In the case of open neural tube defects, diagnostic testing will include a detailed ultrasound, amniocentesis or other investigation.

 Would I pursue diagnostic testing in the event of a screen positive result?

 - Diagnostic testing will tell you if your baby does or does not have one of these conditions, but with amniocentesis and chorionic villus sampling (CVS) procedures there is a small chance of miscarriage (1% or less).